heaventree/IDE-AI-WITH-MAIK/project_management/MAIK_IDE_COMPREHENSIVE_STRATEGY.md

 ## Executive Summary

-MAIK IDE (Multimodal AI-Assisted Integrated Development Environment) represents a convergence of advanced technologies from existing AI-powered development tools with specific enhancements focused on UI quality, visual editing, and robust design system implementation.
-Based on thorough analysis of the design brief and exploration of relevant repositories, this document outlines a comprehensive strategy for building a distinguished IDE that addresses the common shortcomings in existing AI-assisted development tools while introducing innovative features to enhance developer productivity and UI creation.
+MAIK IDE (Multimodal AI-Assisted Integrated Development Environment) represents an integration and enhancement of existing open-source AI-powered development tools, with specific focus on UI quality, visual editing, and robust design system implementation.
+Rather than building from scratch, we'll leverage and extend established projects (bolt.diy, Cline, Roo-Code) as our foundation, adding our unique differentiators where they provide the most value.
+Based on thorough analysis of the design brief and exploration of relevant repositories, this document outlines a comprehensive strategy for creating a distinguished IDE that addresses the common shortcomings in existing AI-assisted development tools while introducing innovative features to enhance developer productivity and UI creation.

 ## Core Foundations (Derived from Research)